hiibolt/niu-metis-documentation/src/chapter_2_1.md

 After ten to twenty seconds, we should see our results!

 ## Getting Started with PBS
-Now, we are not currently making full use of Metis with this current setup.
-What we just ran our code on is called the 'login node', which has nowhere near the amount of computational power that is available to the 'compute nodes', which are where computationally intensive or time-consuming programs should be run.
+We are not currently making full use of Metis with this current setup.
+What we just ran our code on is called the **login node**, which has nowhere near the amount of computational power that is available to the **compute nodes**, which are where computationally intensive or time-consuming programs should be run.

 But how do we do so?